 Deck the halls with less waste this year.

-We’ve made it through an unprecedented year, let’s celebrate!
-Add some of these waste-free ideas to your holiday plans, and take comfort in reducing waste, pollution and greenhouse gases.
+As you celebrate the holidays, add some of these waste-free ideas to your holiday plans, and take comfort in reducing waste, pollution and greenhouse gases.

 Plan Portions to Reduce Food Waste.
 Try the Guest-imator at www.savethefood.com so you know how much to make.
 For more tips on how to shop smart, store food properly, and eat what you've purchased visit our Food: Too Good To Waste webpage.